sjhuang26/thinking-system/README.md

 - sparse output >> input
   - multi-document cycle: _a content buffer over an extended period of time_

-#### TODO: unorganized tips
+### How to avoid training plateaus?
+TODO: unorganized tips

 > TODO.
 There is no guarantee that any of these are clearly explained.
 But getting the general gist of the exercises is enough for beginners.
 (I noticed improvement in creativity without implementing even half of these.)

+- Practice the **CORRECT-INCORRECT binary swap**.
-- Practicing the line of reasoning: if my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
+  - if my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
-- Ensuring the proper understanding of: CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).
+- Build the **cue equivalences understanding** of how CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).
   - Creating metaphors for reward, punishment, and the cue-detail relationship, clearly understood to be a hierarchy.
     - one cue, many details
     - details can be associated with other details